 Wen is the China Community Manager for Emotiq.
 With a deep knowledge of the Chinese cryptocurrency space and thorough understanding of blockchain projects, he provides the Emotiq team with expert regional advice, in addition to offering Chinese language support across all of Emotiq's social media channels.

-Emotiq plans to raise $60M (million) through the combination of a private sale and a public token generation event (TGE).
+Emotiq will generate a total of 1,000,000,000 EMTQ and sell 51.25% of tokens to raise $39M (million).
 The fundraising target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
-Emotiq will generate one billion EMTQ tokens, distributed as follows:
+Tokens will be allocated as follows:

 Native EMTQ token